MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 - The second argument is one of the MIDFIELD data tables.
 - The result is a new data frame with columns added that support the main finding.
-- You can use the main finding to subset the result by rows.
+- We use the main finding to subset the result by rows.

 Moreover, because in each case the `midf_table` argument has a default value, it can be assigned explicitly or not.
 For example, the three